How to Buy a House Contingent on Selling Yours: 4 Paths to Success

 What is a home sale contingency?

-In the case of a home sale contingency, the buyer will be under no obligation to follow through with the purchase of the new house unless their home sells.
+In the case of a home sale contingency, the buyer is under no obligation to purchase the new house unless their home sells.

 These contingencies are typically good for one or two months, giving buyers a set amount of time to put their current house on the market and find a buyer.
 If their home fails to sell during this timeframe, the contract can be terminated.